rate in the United States continues to climb. It has now reached

 Cremation Society, out of New England.
 However, they do run one

-Advantage Funeral & Cremation Services location out of Portland,
+Funeral & Cremation Services location out of Portland, Maine.

-Maine.
-As with many of their other family-sounding funeral
+As with many of their other family-sounding funeral locations, Advantage

-penetrate into an area and draw in trust based upon a community value,
+an area and draw in trust based upon a community value, when the revenue

-when the revenue they generate ends up back in Houston and in the pockets
+they generate ends up back in Houston and in the pockets of shareholders.

 If you are comparing costs,